How does an increase in humidity affect how a table plays?

-- Banks go “shorter” (due to more friction and CB hop).
+- Banks go “shorter” (due to more friction).

-- The CB hops off the rails more (and this delays post rebound curve, making the effective bank angle even shorter).
+- The CB can hop off the cushions more (and this delays post rebound curve, making the effective bank angle even shorter).

 - The balls can throw more, and there can be more cling/skid/kick (because the balls tend to get more dirty and hold chalk residue more).

-- Swerve happens sooner, so squerve (the combined effects of squirt and swerve) will be less.
+- Swerve happens sooner, so net CB deflection (the combined effects of squirt and swerve, or squerve) will be less.